How to place images in letters with Photoshop

 Going to Edit > Free Transform.

-Drag your subject into view inside the letter:
+Drag the subject into position inside the letter.

 Dragging the image into position within the letter.